 If things go well I will often capitalize on that success and go with the flow.
 I might draw for many hours because something clicked in my head and time flies.

-The reverse is true.
-I might hit a brick wall and after an hour or two, I’ll give up.
-I can always return to the task another day when I have fresh eyes.
+The reverse is also true.
+I might hit a brick wall and after an hour or two, I’ll have to stop.
+I can always return to the task later when I have fresh eyes.

 If you need some inspiration: Drawing Ideas for Adults: 120 Cool and Easy Things to Draw

-As a professional, I can’t afford to be so relaxed that I draw only when I feel like it.
-Life doesn’t work that way, but it is true that some days everything seems to work, while other days I can hardly draw a matchstick man.
+As a professional artist, I can’t afford to be so relaxed that I draw only when I feel like it.
+Life doesn’t work that way, but it is true that some days everything seems to work, while other days I can hardly draw a straight line.
 All artists experience the same hiccups.

 Dedicate yourself to certain tasks.
 If you want to draw eyes, just draw an eye.
 Watch a tutorial and follow along.
 Draw it over and over until it looks right.
 Don’t give up when things go wrong, because they will.
 Learn from your mistakes and try again.